QTIM-Lab/PXS-score/README.md

 Training the convolutional siamese neural network is performed in two steps: (1) pre-training on CheXpert CXRs using weak labels using contrastive loss and (2) training on CXRs from patients with COVID-19 with disease severity labels using mean square error loss.

-This work is released as a preprint on medRxiv https://www.medrxiv.org/content/10.1101/2020.05.20.20108159v1 and has been accepted for publication (in press).
+This work is published as "Automated Assessment and Tracking of COVID-19 Pulmonary Disease Severity on Chest Radiographs using Convolutional Siamese Neural Networks" in Radiology: Artificial Intelligence (Li et al. 2020, https://pubs.rsna.org/doi/10.1148/ryai.2020200079).
 It builds on work published in npj Digital Medicine entitled "Siamese neural networks for continuous disease severity evaluation and change detection in medical imaging" (https://doi.org/10.1038/s41746-020-0255-1).

 Please refer to the manuscript methodology for details.